-In the most recent economic snapshot survey, respondents’ assessment of global economic conditions is mixed.
-When asked to give their views on current global conditions, only about one-quarter report that conditions are better compared to six months ago (Figure 1).
-However, respondents have an optimistic outlook – more than two-fifths of respondents feel that global economic conditions will be better in the next six months compared to today (Figure 2).
+In the most recent economic snapshot survey, respondents’ assessment of global economic conditions is stable.
+When asked to give their views on current global conditions, only about one-fifth of respondents report that conditions are better compared to six months ago (Figure 1), however more than two-fifths feel conditions will be better in the next six months compared to today (Figure 2).

 Figure 1: Assessment of current global conditions compared with six months ago

 Figure 2: Future outlook regarding global conditions in next six months compared to today